-There is no one-size-fits-all solution, but always remember to know the rules of the plan you are following and listen to what your body is telling you.
+There is no one-size-fits-all solution to weight loss.
+However, you should always follow the rules of the plan you are following.
+But never forget to listen to what your body is telling you.
 Only you will know what makes you feel great and helps you live your best life!

 21 Day Fix vs Keto: What’s the Difference? | the 21 Day Fix plan is something completely different but with the capability of providing you with amazing results.

 2B Mindset vs 21 Day Fix | What are the Differences Between Them? | 2B Mindset is a Beachbody plan that you can use to change the way you think about food.